 1000 items found for your search.
 If no results were found please broaden your search.

-This column was featured in the 2017 Homecoming Issue.
+This note was featured in the 2018 Winter Carnival Issue.

 It’s February, and there’s a chill in the air.
 A chill that only blows every four years.
 February will be a month of competition, a month of rivalry and of victories.
 In light of the 2018 Winter Olympic Games, the Mirror investigates what is waiting at the end of the finish line: sweet, sweet victory.
 Because we are college students, some people may consider our victories smaller than those of others, but they are no less important.
 It’s a victory when you get up for your 9L every morning and don’t miss a single class during the term.
 It’s a victory when you don’t get golden-treed on Friday night; a victory when your flitz to that cute guy in your anthro class gets a rhyming response.
 You can define victory any way you want — the small victories count, too.
 We live in a culture that frowns upon excessive bragging (note the term, “self-call”), and one that romanticizes “taking L’s.”
 So what will be your victory?
 Of the day?
 Of the term?
 Of the year?
 Let the games begin.